diohabara/CS6332-22f/unit2-2/write-up.md

   lr at 0xfffef0ec
 ```

 The difference is 8 bytes, pad the buffer with 8 bytes.
 However, there still remains a problem.

 The address `pwntools` touches is different from the address you touch in the normal gdb.
-To deal with it you need to use `gdb <program> core`.
+To deal with it you need to use `gdb <program> core`, i.e., `gdb 6-stack-ovfl-use-envp-arm`.
-Moreover, you need to pad `shellcode` to make it the program we want execute aligned, i.e., make the starting address divisible by 4.
+Moreover, you need to pad `shellcode` to make the program aligned, i.e., make the starting address divisible by 4.
 I appended 3 bytes.

 Here is how you check the address we want to jump to.